Moroccan Carrot Salad

 Instructions

-• Spread the cashews on the prepared baking sheet.
-Roast the cashews for 8 to 12 minutes, checking them frequently during the final 5 minutes to make sure they are golden without being burned.
+• Roast the cashews (optional).
+Preheat the oven to 350°F (177°C).
+Line a small baking sheet with parchment paper and spread the cashews out on it in an even layer.
+Roast the cashews for 8 to 12 minutes, checking them frequently during the last 5 minutes to make sure they are golden without being burned.
 Remove the cashews from the oven and set them aside to cool.

-• Meanwhile, use a julienne peeler to create “noodles” with each carrot.
-Place all of the carrot noodles in a large bowl that has a tight-fitting lid.
-Add the chickpeas, cashews, pomegranate arils, raisins, sunflower seeds, sesame seeds, cilantro, mint and green onions to the carrots.
+• Add the chickpeas, cashews, pomegranate arils, raisins, sunflower seeds, sesame seeds, cilantro, mint, and green onions to the carrots.
 Use salad servers or tongs to combine the ingredients.
 Set the salad aside.

-• To make the citrus-turmeric dressing, combine the orange juice, aquafaba, lime zest, lime juice, vinegar, maple syrup, turmeric, salt, black pepper, ginger, cumin, garlic powder, cayenne and cinnamon in a blender.
-Blend the ingredients for 30 seconds, until the dressing is completely smooth.
+• Make the citrus dressing by combining the orange juice, aquafaba, lime zest, lime juice, vinegar, maple syrup, turmeric, garlic powder, salt, black pepper, ginger, cumin, cayenne (if using), and cinnamon in a blender.
+Blend the ingredients until the dressing is completely smooth.
 Taste the dressing and add more salt, black pepper and maple syrup if desired.

-• Pour the dressing over the salad.
-Cover the bowl with its lid and shake the bowl for 10 to 15 seconds to thoroughly coat the salad with the dressing.
-Chill the salad in the fridge for at least 30 minutes prior to serving it.
+• Pour the dressing over the salad and toss to coat everything evenly in the dressing.
+Cover the salad and place in the fridge for at least 30 minutes prior to serving it.

 Video